martell-n-tardy/Country-Club-SQL/README.md

 ## Additional Resources

-If you found this project interesting and would like to continue sharping your SQL skills, I've included practice SQL interview questions within the document titled **SQL Practice Interview Questions** in this repository
+If you found this project interesting and would like to continue sharping your SQL skills, I've included practice SQL interview questions within the document titled **SQL Practice Interview Questions** in this repository.

 Direct link here: https://github.com/martell-n-tardy/Country-Club-SQL/blob/main/SQL%20Practice%20Interview%20Questions.pdf.